codeScourge/TOP-legacy-todo/README.md

   2.  refreshed and build a solid foundation in using JavaScript Objects
   3.  deepened my understanding of the JavaScript class syntax
   4.  gave me insights in how ReactJS works under the hood
-  5. How to add types to my React components using the "prop-types" library
+  5.  how to add types to my React components using the "prop-types" library
+  6.  using the "react-router-dom" library to add routes on a Single Page Application